oasis-tcs/openc2-oc2ls/oc2ls.md

 # Annex C. Design Elements
 ## C.1 Derived Enumerations
 It is sometimes useful to reference the fields of a structure definition, for example to list fields that are usable in a particular context, or to read or update the value of a specific field.
 An instance of a reference can be validated against the set of valid references using either an explicit or a derived Enumerated type.
-A derived enumeration is created by appending ".Enum" to the type being referenced, and it results in an Enumerated type containing the ID and Name columns of the referenced type.
+A derived enumeration is created using an Enum() expression on the type being referenced, and it results in an Enumerated type containing the ID and Name columns of the referenced type.

 This is the design element that defines the "Action-Targets" data type.
 The "Action-Targets" data type is a map of each action supported by an actuator to a list of targets implemented for each action.
 The list of Actions, defined in [Section 3.3.1.1](#3311-action), is appropriately an enumerated list of possible Actions.
 The list of Targets, defined in [Section 3.3.1.2](#3312-target), is a Choice data structure where each element is a complex data type of its own.
 A derived enumeration is used in this case to signify that the list of Targets for the "Action-Targets" data type should be an enumerated list of the possible Targets